 South Hams District Council and West Devon Borough Council have, along with every other Council in the country, has been tasked with supporting the National Plan to protect the NHS and prevent unnecessary deaths.

-You may have heard the Prime Minister advising that the NHS has identified 1.5M extremely vulnerable individuals with specific medical conditions who are most at risk from the coronavirus (COVID-19).
-Letters advising those individuals will be sent out this week advising them to stay at home for 12 weeks.
+You may have heard the Prime Minister advising that the NHS has identified 1.5M extremely vulnerable individuals.
+These people have specific medical conditions who are most at risk from the coronavirus (COVID-19).
+Letters will be sent out this week advising them to stay at home for 12 weeks.

 Please note that these letters of instruction will be sent to a person's registered home address.
 Individuals should, therefore, be aware if they are isolating in, or visiting their second home you may not qualify to receive help locally.